 Taking creatine every other day isn’t necessary or likely to lead to increased benefits vs taking creatine every day.

-The effects of creatine use are not felt immediately, as you need to ingest creatine over time to build it up in the muscle.
+The effects of creatine use are not felt immediately, as you must ingest creatine over time to build it up in the muscle.

 With that said, let’s explore some potential benefits of taking creatine every other day.